Morse Homology for the Yang-Mills Gradient Flow: Compactness

 satisfies the uniform bound

 for all $\nu\in\mathbbm N$. \end{thm}

-\begin{proof} The proof, which we divide into three steps, is based on Uhlenbeck's weak compactness theorem, cf. the exposition \cite{Wehrheim} for details. \begin{step} Let $1<p<4$.
-There exists a constant $C(p)$ such that the curvature bound $\|F_{\AA^{\nu}}\|_{L^p(I\times\Sigma)}\leq C(p)$ is satisfied for all $\nu\in\mathbbm N$. \end{step} Since the estimate is invariant under gauge transformations it suffices to prove it for $\Psi^{\nu}=0$.
-Then, using equations \eqref{eq:formula3curv} and \eqref{eqn:compactness1}, the curvature is given by
+\begin{proof} The proof, which we divide into several steps, is based on Uhlenbeck's weak compactness theorem and the existence of local slices. \begin{step} Let $1<p<4$.
+There exists a constant $C(p)$ such that the curvature bound $\|F_{\AA^{\nu}}\|_{L^p(I\times\Sigma)}\leq C(p)$ is satisfied for all $\nu\in\mathbbm N$. \end{step} Since the estimate is invariant under gauge transformations in $\G(\hat P_I)$ it suffices to prove it for $\Psi^{\nu}=0$.
+Then, as follows from \eqref{eq:formula3curv} and \eqref{eqn:compactness1}, the curvature is given by

 Uniform $L^p$ bounds for the terms $F_{A^{\nu}}$ and $d_{A^{\nu}}^{\ast}F_{A^{\nu}}$ hold by Lemmata \ref{lem:univcurvatureestimate0} and \ref{lem:univcurvatureestimate1}.
 With $\V=\sum_{\ell=1}^{\infty}\lambda_{\ell}\V_{\ell}\in Y$, a uniform estimate for $\nabla\V(A^{\nu})$ is provided by condition (iii) in Section \ref{Bspaceperturbations} from which it follows that